aadeshsamdaria1/Multi-model-analysis-for-heart-disease-prediction/README.md

 ## Output :
   The SVM and the Decision tree classifier have the same high accuracy and the KNN classifier has the least accuracy.
+  A greater area under the curve would imply that the Decision tree model has lower chance of prediciting false positives.

   <img src="output_graph.png">